zino-hofmann/graphql-flutter/README.md

 [![Watch on GitHub][github-watch-badge]][github-watch]
 [![Star on GitHub][github-star-badge]][github-star]

+## NOTICE

+**We're planning to make quite some changes to the projects workflow.
+We've also planned a coding session this weekend(17&18 Feb).
+In order to make informed decisions we created a short survey, it would really help if you would answer it: https://goo.gl/forms/WZ5JlNWASxd1ojfG3**

 ## 🎉🥂🍾 Time to celebrate!

 **We're currently working on version 1.0.0 and we'd recommend you check it out.
 We did break a couple things (on purpose), so be sure to check out the [upgrade guide](https://github.com/zino-app/graphql-flutter/tree/next#upgrading-from-0xx).
 Also feel free to help us out on the [next branch](https://github.com/zino-app/graphql-flutter/tree/next).**